-The Concert Orchestra records a new album every two years.
+The Sinfonia records a new album every two years.
 Its most recent CD, How Sweet the Sound, is available for download through iTunes, Rhapsody, and other online retailers.
-A hard copy of the CD is also available through the Evangel University Music Department Office, 417-865-2815, Ext.
-2012 or email@example.com
+A new album is scheduled for release in the spring of 2016.
+Hard copies of any of the Sinfonia’s CDs are available through the Evangel University Music Department Office, 417-865-2815, Ext.
+2012 or firstname.lastname@example.org

 1997 Concert Orchestra 1997 [Premier Album]

 2013 How Sweet the Sound

 The University Orchestra is comprised of 50 student musicians pursuing majors in music as well as a variety of other fields available at the University.
 The Orchestra performs 5-6 times during the school year.
 Repertoire includes a wide range of music drawn from the standard orchestral literature.
 Membership is open to all students with the permission of the instructor.
 In addition to its orchestral concerts, the ensemble frequently collaborates with other ensembles at the University in the performance of oratorios, musicals, and operas.